lmarcelli/minieuso_cpu/README.md

 | **11**   | 5              | SiPM 1    | **13**   | 6              | SiPM 64.1 |
 | **15**   | 7              | SiPM 64.2 | **17**   | 8              | SiPM 64.1 |
 | **9**    |                | AINSENSE  | **10**   |                | AGND      |

+## Thermistors
+The OneWire thermistors are connected to the CPU via a OneWire-RS232 adapter on the COM1/3 port.
+They are read out asynchronously and stored in the main CPU file in separate THERM_PACKETs.